REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 Rebuilding Trust:

-How do I know he/she told me everything?
+How do I know they told me everything?

 Being told everything is referred to as disclosure.
 Addicts often disclose information about their sexual behavior to their partners either from being caught or from their own feelings of shame and guilt.
 Usually, this disclosure is done in an impromptu manner without any professional or recovery guidance.

 Unfortunately, in most cases, addicts do not completely reveal their behavior.
-If an addict is not in recovery, then his/her thinking is most likely informed by the addiction.
+If an addict is not in recovery, then their thinking is most likely informed by the addiction.
 It is important to consider that you may not be able to trust a person who has been lying and now asks for your trust.
-In recovery, however, trust can gradually be rebuilt through a process of healing, which can include a formal disclosure.
+In recovery, however, trust can gradually be rebuilt through a process of healing, which can include a formal, therapeutic disclosure.

-Do I need to know everything he/she has done?
+Do I need to know everything they have done?

 No, you do not.
 You are, however, entitled to know the truth about your relationship and the person with whom you have chosen to share your life.
 A therapist can help you prepare a formal disclosure.
 This is an important step, even when your partner has “told you everything,” because information previously revealed can often be incomplete.
 The decision to participate in a formal disclosure is entirely yours.
 It is recommended that the disclosure process be facilitated with the help of a mental health professional.

-What if I still can’t believe what he/she says?
+What if I still can’t believe what they say?

 How do I decide to stay in this relationship?